LeonardooAlves/turtle_graphics_language/README.md

 3. **Documentation**: Each class and method is well-documented with docstrings, comments, and annotations, providing clear descriptions and usage instructions.
 Readme files are also provided with brief explanations. *A full written documentation is under development*.

 4. **Error Handling**: Robust error handling is implemented to manage incorrect inputs and edge cases effectively.
+Besides, the straightforward naming convention improves user experience.

 5. **Code Consistency**: Consistent naming conventions and coding styles are maintained throughout the project, ensuring uniformity.

 6. **Encapsulation**: The project uses encapsulation to hide complex implementation details, providing a simple interface for users.

-7. **Separation of Concerns**: Each class and method has a single, well-defined purpose, adhering to the Single Responsibility Principle (SRP).

-8. **Testing**: Comprehensive test cases cover various functionalities, ensuring the reliability and stability of the code.
+7. **Testing**: Comprehensive test cases cover various functionalities, ensuring the reliability and stability of the code.

-9. **Scalability and Flexibility**: The design allows for adding new features and functionalities easily.
+8. **Scalability and Flexibility**: The design allows for adding new features and functionalities easily.

-10. **Adherence to Standards**: The project follows standard programming practices and guidelines, such as PEP8 for Python.
+9. **Adherence to Standards**: The project follows standard programming practices and guidelines, such as PEP8 for Python.
+Besides, each class and method has a single, well-defined purpose, adhering to the Single Responsibility Principle (SRP).

-11. **User-Centric Design**: Focus on user experience and ease of use with a straightforward naming convention, making the project accessible to a wider audience.

 These practices enhance code quality by increasing readability, maintainability, and usability.